MicroBrew09/xenon-lfp-analysis/docs/source/Installation.rst

 ~~~~~~~~
 a.
 Download the application `Xenon-LFP-Analysis-Windows <https://drive.google.com/file/d/17yPDSz-fjV8okBTVj0NMd-0fA4f1YWy1/view?usp=sharing>`_

 b.
-Copy + Paste the url (http://127.0.0.1:7080)in any browser to run the application:
+Copy + Paste the url (http://127.0.0.1:7080) in any browser to run the application:

 MacOS
 ~~~~~~

 a.
 Download the application `Xenon-LFP-Analysis-MacOS <https://drive.google.com/file/d/1hjn7Xm4I3NwcZxlnSF4ORpJE2ovUWeIz/view?usp=sharing>`_

 b.
-Copy + Paste the url (http://127.0.0.1:7080)in any browser to run the application
+Copy + Paste the url (http://127.0.0.1:7080) in any browser to run the application

 Linux (Ubuntu/Debian)